-Spending eight hours a day reaching, slouching, or craning can take a toll on your body.
+Spending eight hours a day typing, slouching, or craning can take a toll on your body.

 You get muscle aches, your eyes get tired, dry, or itchy, and then there’s the constant neck and back pain.

-Here’s how to set up an ergonomic workspace that fits and supports you best.
+Here’s how to set up an ergonomic workspace in your future apartment like the one in forte of rochester rochester mn which fits and supports you best.

 How to Create an Ergonomic Setup for Home Office: